Tod Browning: Miracles for Sale (1939)

-Final years and death
+Final years

 Browning's wife Alice died in 1944 from complications from pneumonia, leaving him a recluse at his Malibu Beach retreat.
 By that time Browning had become so isolated from the Hollywood establishment that Variety mistakenly published an obituary that year for Browning, confusing his spouse's death for that of the former director.

 In 1949, the Directors Guild of America bestowed a life membership on Browning; at the time of his death, the honor had been enjoyed by only four of Browning's colleagues.

-Browning, now a widower, lived in isolation for almost 20 years, "an alcoholic recluse."
+Browning, now a widower, lived in isolation for almost 20 years, "an alcoholic recluse".
 In 1962 he was diagnosed with cancer of the larynx.
 The surgical procedure performed to correct the condition rendered him mute.

-Tod Browning died alone at his Malibu home on October 6, 1962.
+Browning died alone at his Malibu home on October 6, 1962.
 He is interred at Angelus-Rosedale Cemetery.

 Posthumous critical appraisal

-Vivian Sobchack wrote: "...Browning was sometimes called the Edgar Allan Poe of the cinema' [and] much admired by the surrealists.
+Vivian Sobchack wrote: "...
+Browning was sometimes called 'the Edgar Allan Poe of the cinema' [and] much admired by the surrealists.
 Browning's creations were, of course, a commercial cinema as well.
 The films suggest a man of humor and compassion who had a dark and melancholic fascination with physical deformity and with the exotic and extraordinary, and yet who observed the oddities of life with unprejudiced objectivity and some delight.
 A Southerner who ran away with the circus; a former Vaudevillian and magician who traveled the world before he became a filmmaker, a [literary] aesthete and a beer drinker, above all a storyteller, Browning was both a poet and a pragmatist."
 She identifies four plots or mise-en-scène in which Browning presents his themes: